 Cycle, stroll or jog along Melbourne’s rivers and creeks and feel a million miles from city life.
-You’ll find shared paths for walkers and cyclists winding along many of our waterways in and around Melbourne, through lush parklands and urban settings.
+Paths for walkers and cyclists wind along many waterways, through lush parklands and urban settings.

 Parks and paths are usually the responsibility of Parks Victoria or local councils – please contact them with any enquiries.